heptarch/heptarch.github.io/drafts/demon.md

   </p>

-In the 1860s, the London Pneumatic Despatch Company raised the extravagant sum of £150,000 to build an underground network of pneumatic tubes for distributing London's mail.
+In the 1860s, the London Pneumatic Despatch Company raised the extravagant sum of £150,000.
+Their stated goal was to build an underground network of pneumatic tubes for distributing London's mail, commencing with a short experimental stretch between Euston Square and the North West District Post Office, a third of a mile distant.
-It started with a short experimental stretch between Euston Square and the North West District Post Office, a third of a mile distant, and made it as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest.
-Then, as is the fate of many grandiose infrastructure projects, underperformance and adverse market conditions killed it.
+The network made it as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before underperformance and adverse market conditions killed it.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->